Russell M. Coleman

 United States Attorney for the Western District of Kentucky

-On September 22, 2017, following nomination by President Trump and confirmation by the United States Senate, Russell M. Coleman was sworn-in as United States Attorney for the Western District of Kentucky.
+On September 22, 2017, following nomination by President Trump and unanimous confirmation by the Senate, Russell M. Coleman was sworn-in as United States Attorney for the Western District of Kentucky.
 As United States Attorney, Mr. Coleman is the chief federal law enforcement officer in the Western District of Kentucky.

 The Western District of Kentucky encompasses 53 counties with a population of more than 2.2 million, includes two military installations and federal courthouses in Louisville, Bowling Green, Paducah, and Owensboro.
 The Office is responsible for prosecuting violations of federal law, to include crimes related to firearms, narcotics, public corruption, child exploitation, wire and bank fraud, and terrorism.
 The Office also defends the United States in civil cases.

 USA Coleman previously served as a Special Agent with the Federal Bureau of Investigation, as Legal Counsel to United States Senator Mitch McConnell, and as the Briefing Coordinator to two U.S. Attorneys General at the U.S. Department of Justice.

 Most recently, USA Coleman was in private practice in Louisville as a partner at the law firm of Frost Brown Todd.
 From 2015 through 2017, he was also a volunteer Assistant Commonwealth’s Attorney in Kentucky’s 12th Judicial Circuit (Oldham, Henry, and Trimble Counties).